AyushiGupta160604/SolaceSphere/README.md

 * You should have node.js installed
 * Install express.js latest by npm i express@latest or simply npm i express
 * Install mongoose by npm i mongoose
+* Similarly install NodeMailer for sending otp and verification mail, crypto for generating OTP
 * You can install nodemon for your convienence to stop restarting the server again and again.

 To run the code the move to SolaceSphere/src folder and run node app.js